lemieux-lab/pepid/README.md

 python -mpepid <config.cfg>
 ```

-In addition to its default search capabilities, pepid provides two utility scripts: `pepid_files.py <config.cfg> filetype` will output the paths to files matching a certain pepid artifact type (`report` will give the path to all normal report artifacts). `pepid_compare.py <config.cfg> <analysis1.pkl> <analysis2.pkl>` will plot two analyses on the same graph for easier comparative analysis.
-It can be used to compare results before/after rescoring, or to compare between two scoring methods, etc.
+In addition to its default search capabilities, pepid provides some utility scripts: `pepid_files.py <config.cfg> filetype` will output the paths to files matching a certain pepid artifact type (`report` will give the path to all normal report artifacts). `pepid_compare.py <config.cfg> <analysis1.pkl> <analysis2.pkl>` will plot two analyses on the same graph for easier comparative analysis.
+It can be used to compare results before/after rescoring, or to compare between two scoring methods, etc. `pepid_mgf_meta.py <config.cfg> key` will insert the text of the key in the input MGF file into the query database's metadata field.
+This can be used for downstream analysis or external evaluation, such as adding the ground truth peptide in a dataset that has such data for FDP evaluation.

 IMPORTANT: